 Your blood sugar levels will spike, providing you with an immediate source of energy followed by a crash.
 Over time this contrasting peak, trough effect can let to health concerns such as Type 2 Diabetes.

-I tend to refer to modern alcohol as "empty calories," meaning that it provides little to no nutritional value and is something that we choose to consume for emotional reasons, not nutritional ones.
+Alcohol provides little to no nutritional value and is something that we choose to consume for emotional or social reasons, not nutritional ones.

 That's because most of the alcohol we drink today is pasteurised.
 On the flip side of the benefits we discussed above for unpasteurised alcohol, pasteurised alcohol retains yeast but none (or inconsequential amounts) of the probiotics, good bacteria, vitamins and minerals.